How do your services work?

 What if I am a vegetarian/vegan?

-Not a problem and in fact many of my placenta encapsulation clients prefer vegetarian/vegan capsules.
+Not a problem, and in fact many of our placenta encapsulation clients prefer vegetarian/vegan capsules.
 We offer a plain, non-flavored vegetarian capsule that does not contain animal gelatin.
 They are free of Preservatives, Gluten, BSE/TSE, GMOs, and Sodium Lauryl Sulfate.
 This particular capsule is also our only option that is also GMO free.
 We also offer flavored capsules that are not vegetarian/vegan in Strawberry, Berry, Grape, Orange, and Lime.

 Are herbs included in the finished capsules?

-No. Placenta capsules are not an herbal supplement at all.
+No. Placenta capsules are not an herbal supplement.
 Placenta pills are more in line with a whole food supplement.
 We do not place anything inside of the capsules other than your own dehydrated placenta powder.
 It is recommended that if a mother needs herbal supplementation it is done separately so proper dosages can be maintained and allergies to herbal remedies do not prevent you from taking your placenta capsules.

 What type of supplies are used and how are they sanitized?

-The supplies used during the placenta encapsulation process are all commercial and/or lab grade stainless steel, glass, food grade plastic, or disposable and the process is performed in our commercial purpose built facility.
+The supplies used during the placenta encapsulation process are all commercial and/or lab grade stainless steel, glass, food grade plastic, or disposable, and the process is performed in our commercial, purpose-built facility.
 Disposable barriers are also utilized during the placenta preparation process to reduce contact with non-disposable tools as well.